wangbingjie/blast/docs/dev_task_runner.rst

 For blast to actually run your task you have to register it within the app.
 For both a SystemTaskRunner and a TransientTaskRunner you have to add the an instance of your Taskrunner to the periodic_tasks list in :code:`app/host/task.py`.

-If you are implementing a TransientTaskRunner you also need to add you task name into :code:`app/host/fixtures/initial/setup_tasks.yaml` making sure task_name matches the name field in the fixture.
-This will ensure blast loads your task on start up.

 To check that your task has been registered and is being run in blast go to `<0.0.0.0/admin/>`_ login and then go to `<0.0.0.0/admin/periodic_tasks/>`_